OpenInverterGateway/OpenInverterGateway/Doc/ShineWiFi-X/ShineWiFi-X.md

 Remove the stick's PCB from the housing.
 Temporarily  connect the header's Pins GPIO0 and GND while powering-on (plugging in) the stick.
-Remember to install the USB-driver for the USB-to-Serial chip if neededby your computer's OS.
+Remember to install the USB driver for the USB-to-Serial chip if needed by your computer's OS.
 Upload of the compiled binary of the firmware. (using arduino-ide, esptool or avrdude, whatever you prefer)

 I have used a male dupont-wire pushed in place while plugging into my USB-extension cord.